vikachooo/vikachooo/README.md

 # Hello there 👩🏻‍💻

 Hi, I’m Victoria!
-I am a data analyst who who wants to become a data scientist.
+I am a data analyst who wants to become a data scientist.
 I am interested in healthcare analytics, economic modelling, HTA and real-world evidence.
 I love coding in R and I am not convieced that Python is better for data analysis.

 <!---
 vikachooo/vikachooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.